emotion-js/emotion/docs/css-prop.md

 ---
-title: "The css Prop"
+title: 'The css Prop'
 ---

-The primary way to style things in emotion is with the css prop, to use the css prop you need to ...jsx comment
+The primary way to style things in emotion is with the css prop, to use the css prop you need to import `jsx` from `@emotion/core` and set it as the jsx pragma by adding a comment like this `/** @jsx jsx */`

 To pass string styles, you must use `css` which is exported by `@emotion/core`, it can be used as a [tagged template literal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) like below.